bayu-wilson/1DRT_quantify_reion_fronts/README.md

 # 1D Radiative Transfer (1D-RT) code and analysis for "Quantifying Lyman-α emissions from reionization fronts" from [(Wilson et al. 2024)](https://arxiv.org/abs/2406.14622)

 The 1D-RT code was written originally by Christopher Cain and then modified, improved, and maintained by Bayu Wilson.
-All other analysis is done by Bayu.
+All other analyses are done by Bayu.

 <p align="center">
     <img src="https://github.com/user-attachments/assets/b25d7c00-ccf7-43b9-8b7a-f3b658115582" alt="Description" width="600"/>